TrinTragula/nuclear-toi/README.md

   ```

 ## Get in touch
-For any question, new features request or problem please fill an issue or email me at **dcat (at) protonmail (dot) com**.
-I'll be glad to hear form you and try to help as I can.
+For any question, new features request or problems please fill an issue or email me at **danielescarinci42 (at) gmail (dot) com**.
+I'll be glad to hear form you andI will try to help you as I can.

 _This was made by Trintragula (Daniele) in 2017. **Don't** use this for anything evil and try to respect the service this is based on._

-I'll write a blog post about this sooner or later at [blog.danielescarinci.com](http://blog.danielescarinci.com)